demis001/redscheduler/docs/configuration.rst

 job_defs
 --------

-Here we will focus more on the job_defs section as that is the most complex.

 The job_defs section simply lists all the jobs that you want to be able to run.
 Each job_def name needs to coorespond to a tracker name in Redmine.

 This is how issues are mapped to what job_def to run.

 Each job_def has to define at least, cli, but here is a list of all available configurable options at this point.

 cli
 ^^^

 This is the command line that will be run for the job.
 This should include the command that you want to execute when the job runs.

 Only include the arguments that are static for this command and don't change between each time the command is run.

 A good example is, if your command has an argument that defines the output directory of where any output files should be sent should usually be set in the cli as you can then force the output to always go into the output_directory option

 You cannot have more than one command in the cli field.
 That is, you cannot use shell operators such as ``|``, ``&&``, ``>``, ``;`` to create complex pipelines.

 If you need to create a more complex pipeline, then you will need to create a shell script that runs that pipeline and then specify that shell script in the cli

 **Note**: Environmental variables are not replaced such as ``$HOME`` and ``~/`` so you will have to specify the absolute path to your executables and other files

 .. _cliexample: